do-i-know-it/YggdrAshill.Nuadha/README.md

-# YggdrAshill.Nuadha: A device system framework
+# YggdrAshill.Nuadha: a device system framework

- Nuadha provides isolation of devices from system.
+Nuadha provides how to isolate definitions and implementations for device system.
- This framework enables your application to isolate definitions and implementation for device system, so it supports your XR (VR/AR/MR) application to be convertible in any platforms or devices.
+This framework supports your XR (VR/AR/MR) application to be convertible in any platforms or devices.
 You can develop your application for

 - Oculus store
 - Steam VR